yogox/IICSDocument/Services/Data Marketplace/Introduction and Getting Started/How Data Marketplace works/06_Data_assets.md

 In the Metrics section, you can view the data quality metrics for the data asset.
 For more information, see Data Quality tab.

 Typically, a Data Marketplace Administrator is responsible for creating and managing Data Marketplace data assets.
-For more information about creating or modifying a data asset, see Data Assets in the Set Up Data Marketplace help.
+For more information about creating or modifying a data asset, see the Data Assets topic in the Set Up Data Marketplace help.

 ### Governed data asset